Migaalee/hadoop_pyspark_spark_Rdds/README.md

 # Hadoop map reduce and IP addresses
-• Using the same docker image of  1, do the following:
-• Create a new notebook (or set of notebooks) that processes the log of web entries using map-reduce to:
+Using the same docker image of  1, process the log of web entries using map-reduce to:
 1. Count the number of unique IP addresses involved in the attack.
 2. For each interval of 10 seconds, provides the following